yathit/ydndb-website-content/ydn-db/doc/query/index.markdown

       license:"NC",
       publisher:"Springer",
       publish:640022400000,
       topics:["object-relational mapper","website wireframe","distributed computing","dynamic systems development method","open source","integrated library system"]}

 Article store use out-off-line primary key as composite key of parent key, author email, and publish date.
 Ideally composite key will use array key, but here we just concat them so that it is compatible with IE11, which does not support array key.

-### Filtering

-Filtering or retrieving records in a key range of indexed files is as efficient as primary key query.
-The query field must be indexed.
-In this library, it is performed as follow:
+### Key range query for filtering and pagination

+One of the simplest, as well as efficient and commonly used method is [key range](../setup/key.html#keyrange) query.
+Key range query allow you to query a ordered set of records between optionally lower and upper bound of an indexed field of the record.
+It is similar to WHERE clause in SQL.

+Suppose we want to query all records with 'license' field value is 'SA'.
+Use `values` methods as follow:

     var key_range = ydn.db.KeyRange.only('SA');
-    req = db.get(new ydn.db.IndexValueIterator('article', 'license', key_range));
-    req.then(function(record) {
+    db.values('article', 'license', key_range).then(function(record) {
         console.log(record);
       }, function(e) {
-        throw e;
+        console.error(e);
       }
     );

-However instead of giving ydn.db.KeyRange, to get method, an iterator is used.
-This is to avoid confusion and high light the fact that we are iterating.
-Unlike primary key, secondary key can reference to multiple records.
-If multiple results are expected, list method can be use as follow:
+For querying on primary key, skip index field name, e.g: `db.values('article', key_range)`.

+By default, number of results are limited to 100.
+Limit and offset can be specified after key range arguments as follow:

+    db.values('article', 'license', key_range, 10, 5).always(function(record) {
+        console.log(record);
+      }
+    );

+Pagination can be accomplished by using limit and offset.

+Results are ordered by secondary keys and then by primary keys.
+Here, primary key is constant of 'SA', the results are essentially ordered by primary keys.

+You can reverse the ordering by:

+     db.values('article', 'license', key_range, 10, 0, true).always(function(record) {
+         console.log(record);
+       }
+     );

+If we just want to know only primary of the record, use `keys` method:

+    db.keys('article', 'license', key_range).always(function(record) {
+        console.log(record);
+      }
+    );

+Key range is essentially WHERE clause in SQL.
+See [key range construction table](../setup/key.html#keyrange) for comparison to WHERE clause.

+    SELECT * FROM article WHERE publish >= 946656000000 AND publish < 978278400000;

+Above SQL query is translate to key range query by:

+    var kr = ydn.db.KeyRange(946656000000, 978278400000, false, true);
+    db.values('article', 'publish', kr).always(function(record) {
+        console.log(record);
+      }
+    );

+### Iterators

+However instead of using key range, an iterator can be used.
+An iterator is essentially a combination of store name, index name and key range to specify a continuous stream of records.

     var limit = 10;
     req = db.values(new ydn.db.IndexValueIterator('article', 'license', key_range), limit);
     req.done(function(records) {
         console.log(records);
       }
     );

-An iterator is essentially a combination of store name, index name and key range to specify a continuous stream of records.
 There are two type of iterators: key iterator and value iterator.
 Value iterator reference to record value whereas key iterator to index key and hence avoid serialization on retrieval.
 For example, we can retrieve all name starting with 'M' as follow without serialization cost of the records:

     var key_range = ydn.db.KeyRange.starts('M');
-    req = db.values(new ydn.db.IndexIterator('article', 'title', key_range), 10);
+    req = db.keys(new ydn.db.IndexIterator('article', 'title', key_range), 10);
     req.done(function(titles) {
         console.log(titles);
       }
     );

+It should be note that, above query is not possible in key range query syntax.

+### Iterations

-If the field is not indexed, all records in the store must be iterated.
-This is achieved by using open method.
+There are situation that index-based query is not possible or we simply don't want to storage cost of index.
+In this case all records in the store must be enumerate to find the desire result.
+This is achieved by using [open method](/api/ydn/db/storage.html#open).

     var count = 0;
     req = db.open(function(cursor) {
       var record = cursor.getValue();